cakephp/docs-builder/README.md

 # CakePHP Plugin Docs Builder

 This repository provides common tools for building documentation sites for plugins maintained by the CakePHP team.
+This build tooling is *not meant* for community plugins.

 ## Building docs with these tools